BuildSucceeded/2D-Game-Engine/README.md

 # 2D Game Engine 1.0

 The base code for all my games so far.
 I use this as a startup point for my 2D game projects.

+How to use the the engine: https://youtu.be/cwadKetNZZI

+How I implemented collision detection using Separating Axis Theorem: https://youtu.be/Z6BEbB8ucWw

-If you want to learn how to use it, join our FREE Discord server! https://discord.gg/Rt6uTeC
+If you need help using it, join our FREE Discord server! https://discord.gg/Rt6uTeC